camunda-community-hub/camunda-platform-8-github-action/README.md

         correlationKey: ${{ github.event.client_payload.buildid }}
 ```

 Variables can be provided in a `publishMessage` operation.
-They should be stringified JSON, just like the `createWorkflowInstance` operation.
+They should be stringified JSON, just like the `createProcessInstance` operation.

 ## Create Workers